SSRVodka/Live2Desktop/README.md

 This application starts from the perspective of **modifying the official SDK**, and does things like replacing glew with Qt's built-in `OpenGL` functions, which provides a new way to develop Live2D in the Qt framework.

 ## Configure the Chat Model

 Any model service that supports the OpenAI API will work.
-Please modify `config/mcp_config.json` in the repository directory before compiling (CMake will copy it to the runtime directory), or modify `build/bin/config/mcp_config.json` after compiling;
+Please modify `config/module_config.json` in the repository directory and run `make update-config`;

-Don't forget to compile the project after modifications.
+⚠️ **Remember to `make update-config` after making any changes to the configuration file.**

 As the project is under development and I don't have enough time to write GUI, please forgive me :(